 LEGO® Elf North Pole Workshop, May Be the Happiest Place on Earth

 Every Christmas has its traditions: hot cocoa, questionable sweaters, and reruns of Elf.
 Now, thanks to fan designer Johnathan1986, it might soon include building Buddy’s world from scratch.
-His LEGO® Elf the Movie, North Pole set just hit 10,000 supporters, earning a shot at official release.
+His LEGO® Elf the Movie, North Pole set archived 10,000 supporters, and it's now under review.
 If approved, it could join the seasonal sets like LEGO® Holiday Express Train (10361) or Santa’s Post Office (10339).
 Except this time, there’s syrup.

 The Workshop Where Christmas Never Sleeps